 Working from a single Li-Ion cell or dual AA batteries the TMC2300 is optimally suited for battery operated equipment.
-TRINAMICs sophisticated StealthChop2 noiseless chopper ensures stepper operation, maximum efficiency and best torque.
+TRINAMICs sophisticated StealthChop2 chopper ensures noiseless stepper operation, maximum efficiency boosted by CoolStep, and best torque.
 Its fast current regulation allows for highly dynamic motion.
 Integrated power-MOSFETs with internal charge-pump for best-in-class RDSon even at low supply voltage, handle motor current up to 1.2A RMS.
 Together with a tiny standby current, this guarantees a long battery life.
 Protection and diagnostic features support robust and reliable operation.
 A simple to use UART interface allows configuration.
 This advanced driver ensures noiseless and most precise operation for cost-effective and highly competitive solutions.